minio/minfs/README.md

 WARNING: this is a work in progress version, and in no means ready for testing or usage.

 # MinFS
-MinFS is a fuse driver for Minio and S3 storage backends.
-Currently we can list the files, retrieve files.
-When modifying files, they will be only modified in the cache folder.
+MinFS is a fuse driver for Amazon S3 compatible object storage server.
+Use it to store photos, videos, VMs, containers, log files, or any blob of data as objects on your object storage server.
+This fuse driver is meant to be used for legacy applications with object storage.

-[BoltDB](https://github.com/boltdb/bolt) is being used for caching and saving metadata, like file listings, permissions, owners and such.
-Each folder will have its own Bolt bucket where the contents of the folders are placed into.
+[BoltDB](https://github.com/boltdb/bolt) is used for caching and saving metadata, list of files, permissions, owners etc. _NOTE: Be careful it is always possible to remove boltdb cache.
+Cache will be recreated by MinFS synchronizing metadata from the server._

-The cache folder is being used for the BoltDB cache database and the files being cached or modified.
-It will be always possible to remove the cache folder and cache database.
-Be careful that MinFS has synchronised the data to the storage.
-The cache folder will be recreated.

-Files that are modified will be queued and uploaded to storage.
-We're using a defensive locking strategy, that is making MinFS slower, but we'll have less chance of corruption and data loss.
-Applications will wait for the file to be downloaded first, or till the file has been flushed to the Minio compatible storage.
-All files are being opened exclusively.

 ## Working